gpscorrelate - Man Page

 Maximum time in seconds from the photo time which a logged GPS point can refer and still be used for correlation.
 This defaults to 0, which means to disable this check.
 Only one of the two points need be within this range for correlation to take place.

-If the accuracy of the location is paramount and you would rather not correlate a position for a photo at all if the nearest GPS coordinates were recorded too long ago in the past or too far into the future (relative to when the photo was taken), then set this to a nonzero value.
+If a clear view of sufficient GPS satellites is lost while recording a track, then there may be location gaps in the GPX file.
+If the accuracy of the recorded location is paramount and you would rather not correlate a position at all for a photo if the available GPS coordinates were recorded too long ago in the past or too far into the future (relative to when the photo was taken), then set this to a nonzero value.

 Interpolate between track segments, too.
 Generally, track segments show multiple sessions of GPS logging; between them is generally when the GPS was not logging.
 Since interpolation honours the --max-dist flag, even track segments with wide time gaps can safely be used if both flags are set.
 Without this flag, photos taken within the time gap between two <trkseg> tracks in the GPX file are not correlated.